-Thanks in large part to the estimated $12.51 BILLION that insurance companies will spend in 2022 on advertising, consumers are led to believe that getting insurance is fast and easy and that it will always result in cost savings.
-These well known ad campaigns are entertaining and memorable but they often create unrealistic expectations and can cause consumers to become frustrated because reality is a little more complex.
-Our agents shared some things they say would help the agent-client relationship.
+Thanks in large part to the estimated $12.5 BILLION that insurance companies will spend in 2022 on advertising, consumers are led to believe that getting insurance is fast and easy and that it will always result in cost savings.
+National ad campaigns may be entertaining and humorous.
+At best, unrealistic expectations and an oversimplification of the process can cause frustrated consumers.
+At worst, a consumer risks becoming underinsured.
+Our agents shared five things you should know about insurance.

 Home insurance does not cover preventive maintenance.
-You are responsible for repairs and maintenance due to normal aging and use of a house.
-For example, if a tree is dying and is about to fall on your garage, it is your responsibility to prevent future damage by removing the tree before it falls.
-Insurance, meanwhile, would help pay for repairs if a tree were to fall on your roof during a storm.
+Repairs and upkeep are the responsibility of the home owner.
+For example, a dying tree that is about to fall on your garage is your responsibility to remove before it falls.
+However, insurance would help pay for repairs if a tree were to fall on your roof during a storm.

-Your insurance premiums are legally binding contracts that cannot simply be changed without prior notice.
+Insurance policies are legally binding contracts and cannot simply be changed without prior notice.
 Pay close attention to your payment schedule.
-If it ever needs to be changed, you typically need to do it at least 10 days before the due date.
+Payment changes must be requested at least 10 days in advance for most companies.
 And be aware: if you switch from Pay-In-Full to Monthly, you risk losing that discount.

 Appraised Value VS. Assessed Value VS. Replacement Cost

 Appraised Value is the price of a home if it were to go up for sale.
 Assessed Value is what determines your property taxes.
 Replacement Cost is how much it would actually cost to rebuild your home in current market conditions.
 Home insurance is based upon the replacement cost which is often the highest of all three amounts.